hanzalahwaheed/Pristine/README.md

 Let's clean our nation!!!
 #SwatchBharatAbhiyaan

-Pristine- a city cleaning app
+---

-Idea 1: It's related to cleaning the cities which are highly polluted.
+It's related to cleaning the cities which are highly polluted.
 1st is using this website to create awareness which is basic.

 Cleaning the city is a very important thing which everyone knows, still, some cities are so dirty.
 So we need something more to create motivation for ordinary people.
 Garbage management and all are not enough, people need to participate in it